-- Federally Qualified Health Center Prospective Payment System reimbursement for services to Medicare and Medicaid beneficiaries;
+- Federally Qualified Health Center (FQHC) Prospective Payment System (PPS) reimbursement for services to Medicare and Medicaid beneficiaries;

-- 340B Drug Pricing Program discounts for pharmaceutical products;
+- HRSA's 340B Drug Pricing Program for discounted drugs;

-- Assistance in the recruitment and retention of primary care providers through the National Health Service Corps.
+- Assistance in the recruitment and retention of primary care providers through HRSA’s National Health Service Corps; and